fluent/m3-workshop-fluentcon/README.md

 - Two [Prometheus](https://prometheus.io/docs/introduction/overview/) instances;
 - A single [Grafana](https://grafana.com/) instance.

-Both Prometheus instances are configured to scrape itself and a slightly different sets of services, thus during the workshop we'll see how querying the data on separate Prometheus instances we're going to get slightly different results.
+Both Prometheus instances are configured to scrape themselves and a slightly different sets of services.
+During the workshop, we'll demonstrate how querying the data on separate Prometheus instances will lead to slightly different results.

-M3 Coordinator instance is taking all read and write requests and then distributing them to the cluster of M3DB nodes.
-It also implements Prometheus Remote Read and Write HTTP endpoints, which we're going to use by configuring Prometheus instances to use it during the workshop.
+The M3 Coordinator instance takes all read and write requests, and then distributes them to the cluster of M3DB nodes.
+It also implements Prometheus Remote Read and Write HTTP endpoints, which we'll use when modifying the Prometheus instances during the workshop.

-M3 Query instance is used to allow querying data in the M3DB cluster via Grafana.
+The M3 Query instance is used to query all data from the M3DB cluster via Grafana.

-At the startup Grafana will be configured to use 3 different data sources pointing to:
+At the start, Grafana will be configured with 3 different data sources - Prometheus01, Prometheus02, and M3Query:

 - [Prometheus instance 1](http://localhost:9090)
 - [Prometheus instance 2](http://localhost:9091)